da99/megauni.ruby/README.md

 *Websites and chat bots.
 No HTML required.*

 AJAX and HTML5 is more than enough to have fun with your friend.
-Conversations plus satisfactory interaction + graphics.
+Conversations and satisfactory (interaction + graphics).

 Abstractions
 -----------